jankstar/jankstar.github.io/content/docs/tauri_diesel_sqlite.md

 ...
 ```
-In the example exactly one document with a certain ID is selected.
 The fields of the selection are specified in `.select()`, in the example all fields.
 The type of the result must be specified after `.first` and must necessarily match the fields from `.select`.

+### Select a subset of the fields

 Here it is very easy to define and select a subset of the fields using a separate structure.
 The definition of the structure has the advantage that also an object and if necessary a vector to this object can be defined.

 Example 3.2 - select only certain fields:
 `models.rs`